etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

     For not header tabs, it is very important not to remove the field that point the to the ID field of its parent tab, as it would made not possible to create records in this tab using the grid view.

-!!!info
-    For more information, see the  AD_Field  table description.

 Now, go back to *Tab* tab and create a new record that will represent the